 The Internship Coordinator from the University has overall responsibility for the Internship Program.
 These duties include:

 - Overseeing the system of assuring that students have meaningful field experiences and adequate preparation prior to the internship.
-This responsibility is shared with the Undergraduate Academic Advisor.

 - Helping students prepare for their internship.